HarshalPatil-Repo/HarshalPatil-Repo/README.md

 # Hi, I'm Harshal Patil 👋

-AWS Cloud Engineer with experience in designing and managing scalable, secure cloud infrastructure.
-Skilled in Infrastructure as a Code (IaC) tool Terraform.
-Well versed with DevOps tools
+Dynamic and results-driven DevOps Engineer with experience in AWS cloud and infrastructure creation using Terraform.
+Well versed in CI/CD pipeline creation with Jenkins, containerization using Docker and orchestration with Kubernetes.

 ---